2019 Bangsamoro autonomy plebiscite: Voters' registration

-The Commission on Elections (Comelec) conducted a three-day satellite voter registration in select venues in the constituent provinces of the Autonomous Region in Muslim Mindanao as well as in the provinces of Lanao del Norte and North Cotabato, and in the cities of Cotabato and Isabela, Basilan from September 11 to 13, 2018.
+The Commission on Elections (Comelec) conducted a three-day satellite voter registration in select venues in the constituent provinces of the Autonomous Region in Muslim Mindanao as well as in the provinces of Lanao del Norte and Cotabato, and in the cities of Cotabato and Isabela, Basilan from September 11 to 13, 2018.
 Alongside with voter's registration, residents were able to transfer, reactivate, or correct their registration, as well as have their records included or reinstated.
 Those who had registered for the most recent barangay and Sanggunian Kabataan elections were not required to undergo the registration process.
 Fifteen satellites centers were set by the Comelec, one of which was in a camp controlled by the rebel group Moro Islamic Liberation Front (MILF), which played a major part in the conception of the BOL.
 MILF members were also among those who registered for the plebiscite, some of whom lacked government-issued IDs such as birth certificates.
 Despite this, their own self-issued identification documents were accepted as valid IDs for the purpose of registration.

 The Comelec recorded a total of 2,839,659 registered voters from 3,273 in certain areas in Mindanao and expected a 75% turn-out for the vote.